 The Landscape Abstract series is a combination of three of John’s loves: creative process, nature, and bicycles.
 Almost all of these images were created during regular bike rides throughout the region.
 Intended to reveal a memory more than an exact record, the series is part of John’s ongoing meditation with nature.
 Certain images appear to subtly move when given ample time to sit quietly before them.

 The photographs are shown in their original state as taken and are not digitally manipulated in post.
 Using a proprietary proofing process to achieve the most accurate colors possible, John prints straight to canvas utilizing a state-of-the-art digital darkroom with a wide-format printer and archival inks.
-Once printed, canvases are given a protective UV coating, stretched over custom-designed stretcher bars, and framed with handmade, locally built wood floater frames, made to order in African Wenge or painted black.
+Once printed, canvases are given a protective UV coating, stretched over custom-designed stretcher bars, and framed with handmade, locally built wood floater frames, made to order in dark walnut or painted black.